MGSimard/MGSimard.github.io/README.md

 This V2 was coded purely in vanilla html/css/js using Adobe Brackets before picking up React, VSCode, Git and all that.
 Should contain my main projects up to current date, along with my old challenges from freeCodeCamp & Frontend Mentor.
 Also contains gamedev stuff I do as a hobby.

+I plan on eventually developing a new portfolio based on React.

 ## Contact

 MGSimard - g.marcgs@gmail.com